Luxury & Private Seychelles Safaris

 - The best months to visit the Seychelles are April, May, October and November.
 These are transition times between the hot and humid Northwest trade winds (November-March) and the cooler Southeast trade winds (April-October) which mean calm water and warm sunny days

-How much should I budget for a trip to Seychelles?
+How much is a trip to Seychelles?

 As an overall destination, Seychelles offers exclusive luxury in remote areas.
 Naturally, this exclusivity and luxury comes at a premium.
 Seychelles is an expensive beach option and not easy for budget-conscious travelers.
 For those who make the investment to visit, you’ll find a world class, stunningly beautiful and exclusive country.